zowe/docs-site/docs/appendix/zowe-glossary.md

 This is a started task ID used to run the PROCLIB ZWESVSTC.
 The task starts a USS environment using BPXBATSL that executes server components such as the Application Framework, the API ML, and ZSS.
 To work with USS, the user ID ZWESVUSR must have a valid OMVS segment.
 For more information, see [System requirements](systemrequirements-zos#zwesvusr).

-#### API Catalog

-Displays API services that have been discovered by the API Mediation Layer.

 ### Zowe Application Framework Extensions

 #### 3270 Terminal